guiwitz/guiwitz.github.io/contact.md

 ---

 Guillaume Witz
-Computational and Systems Biology
-Biozentrum – University of Basel
-Klingelbergstr.
-50/70
-4056 Basel
+Microscopy Imaging Center
+Science IT Support
+Bern University

+Büro 227
+Mathematisches Institut
+Sidlerstrasse 5
+3012 Bern
 Switzerland

 <hr>

-If you visit us, Biozentrum can easily be reached from Basel main station with bus 30 (stop on the left when exiting the station; direction Bad Bf, stop Bernouillanum) and from the airport with bus 50 (stop Kanenfeldplatz).
-Our lab is on the 6th floor of Pharmazentrum (room PZ6020).
+If you visit us, the Exakte Wissenchafften (ExWi) building can easily be reached by foot from the main train station.
+In the main passage under the tracks head in the direction *opposite* of the main hall until you reach elevators.
+Take the elevator to the highest level.
+Upon exiting, you will be on the *Grosse Schanze* where you will find the main University building.
+The ExWi building is a bit further right next to it facing the splendind view of the Alps.